galantelab/sandy/usage.md

 	**Some examples:**

-	To list the expression files already registered in the builtin database, you can simply type:
+	To list the expression matrixes already registered in the builtin database, you can simply type:
 	```bash
 		$ sandy expression
 	```
-	and all entries will be shown.
+	and all registered entries will be shown.
-	Sandy already comes with expression-matrixes for 18 kinds of tissues obtained from the [GTEx](https://www.gtexportal.org/home/) project.

-	But, supose you want to register a new [ponga](See here) formated expression-matrix file called 'my_mtx.txt', to simulate your FASTA-file according to a experimentally annnotated genes expression profile.
+	But, supose you want to register a new expression matrix file called 'my_mtx.txt', to simulate your FASTA-file according to its experimentally annnotated data.
 	In this case, the command bellow would solve your problem:
 	```bash
 		$ sandy expression add my_mtx.txt